What you should know about tai chi

 You might be able to find both in tai chi.
 And before you write it off because you think it’s fast-paced and full of crazy kicks and straining positions, think again.

-“It is rhythmic and flowing and relaxed, not forced,” says Steven Mui, clinician and tai chi instructor at the Aurora Health Center in Fond du Lac, Wis.
+“It is rhythmic and flowing and relaxed, not forced,” says Steven Mui, a clinician and tai chi instructor at the Aurora Health Center in Fond du Lac, Wis.
 “Tai chi is one way to move with stress rather than fight against it.”

 Often considered a form of active meditation, tai chi consists of a series of gentle, graceful movements without any pause between postures, all while providing physical exercise and stretching without leaving participants winded or exhausted.
-While tai chi and yoga share many similarities, yoga involves holding poses for a few breaths, while tai chi involves constant and calm movements.
+Although tai chi and yoga share many similarities, yoga involves holding poses for a few breaths, while tai chi involves constant and calm movements.

 Tai chi is wonderfully versatile.
 You can find health clubs that offer tai chi classes, or you can do it by yourself in your own home.

-“It is self-care for personal health and fitness, and self-defense for preventing disease and injury,” says Mui.
+“It is self-care for personal health and fitness and self-defense for preventing disease and injury,” says Mui.